Will energy prices go down?

 Any fall in our supply levels will lead to a rise in household energy bills.
 If the drop is sudden, as it often is when geopolitical relations break down, this will leave little time to find new sources of energy, resulting in a higher price increase for customers.

-Ageing gas facilities
+4. Ageing gas and nuclear facilities

-And the country’s continued reliance on gas will leave consumers open to global gas price rises, which was the whole reason why the energy crisis hit the UK so hard.
+The plants will likely cost billions of pounds, which will directly lead to household energy bills increasing.
+Our continued reliance on gas will also leave consumers open to global gas price rises, which was the whole reason why the energy crisis hit the UK so hard.

 This would also raise electricity prices.